lgrammel/js-agent/README.md

 ## Autodev

-An automated software developing working in a Docker container.
+An automated software developer working in a Docker container.

 It acts as a JavaScript/TypeScript developer right now, but can be extended to other languages.